 - Clunky mobile app – While Cointiply does offer an android app (No iOS app yet), it's very clunky and missing many features from the web version.

-- Only two payout options – You can only withdraw to Bitcoin or Dogecoin.
+- Only four payout options – You can only withdraw to Bitcoin, Dogecoin, LTC, or Dash.
 If you want to withdraw to something else, Cointiply is not for you

 - Inconsistent support speed – While customer support on Cointiply is helpful, their timing is inconsistent.